abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Feature account on your profile

 Add the given account to the user's featured profiles.
 (Featured profiles are currently shown on the user's own public profile.)
+Version history:  2.5.0 - added\\ 4.0.0 - calling this method is now idempotent\\ 4.4.0 - deprecated in favor of `/api/v1/accounts/:id/endorse`

 ### Example
 ```dart